-- (ix) The refund relating to an application if found complete in all respects, will be sanctioned within sixty days from the date of receipt of application. - (x) The refund will be sanctioned to the claimant, in the following cases - refund of tax paid on export of goods or services or both - refund of tax on inputs or input services used in making exports - refund of unutilized input tax credit accumulated on account of inverted duty structure; - the tax / interest / other amounts paid by the applicant, if he had not passed on the incidence of tax to any other person; or - refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued or where a refund voucher has been issued - refund of tax in pursuance of section 77 which means a registered person who has paid CGST and SGST/UTGST on a transaction considered by him as INTRASTATE supply but held to be INTER-STATE supply; - the tax or interest borne by notified class of applicants (done by Central/State Government on the recommendation of the council);
+- (ix) The refund relating to an application, if found complete in all respects, will be sanctioned within sixty days from the date of receipt of application. - (x) The refund will be sanctioned to the claimant, in the following cases: - --- refund of tax paid on export of goods or services or both; - --- refund of unutilized input tax credit on inputs or input services used in making - exports; - refund of unutilized input tax credit on inputs accumulated on account of inverted duty structure;

+- the tax / interest / other amounts paid by the applicant, if he had not passed on the incidence of tax to any other person; or - refund of tax paid on a supply which is not provided, either wholly or partially, and for which invoice has not been issued or where a refund voucher has been issued - refund of tax in pursuance of section 77 which means a registered person who has paid CGST and SGST/UTGST on a transaction considered by him as INTRA-STATE supply but held to be INTER-STATE supply; - the tax or interest borne by notified class of applicants (done by Central/State Government on the recommendation of the council);

-The above categories of refunds shall be paid to the applicant and shall not go to consumer welfare fund irrespective of the fact there is contrary in:
+The above categories of refunds shall be paid to the applicant and shall not go to the consumer welfare fund, irrespective of the fact that there is a contrary order in:

-- (a) Judgment, Decree, Order or direction of appellate Tribunal or any court
+- (a) Judgment, Decree, Order or direction of Appellate Tribunal or any Court

 - (b) Provision in the CGST Act

 - (c) Rule made under CGST Act

 - (d) Law for the time being in force

-Barring above cases, the refund amount shall be credited to consumer welfare fund and refund shall not be granted to the applicant.
-Hence it is important for applicant to establish that his refund application falls under any of above categories.
+Barring the above cases, the refund amount shall be credited to the consumer welfare fund and refund shall not be granted to the applicant.
+Hence it is important for the applicant to establish that his refund application falls under any of the above categories.

-(xi) In case of refund claimed is on account of zero rated supply of goods and/or services, the proper officer may refund, on provisional basis, ninety percent of the total amount claimed (excluding input tax credit not yet finalized).
-This refund of 90% will be on a provisional basis, and will be subject to conditions, limitations and safeguards.
-Remaining 10% may be refunded after due verification of documents furnished by the applicant.
+(xi) If refund is claimed on account of zero rated supply of goods and/or services, the proper officer may refund, on provisional basis, ninety percent of the total amount claimed (excluding input tax credit not yet finalized).
+This refund will be subject to conditions, limitations and safeguards.
+The remaining 10% may be refunded after due verification of documents furnished by the applicant.